 Like most of my recipes, this was not originally a gluten-free recipe.
-I adapted this recipe for my Raspberry Quick Bread from this Lemon Raspberry Bread.
+I adapted this recipe for my Gluten Free Raspberry Quick Bread from this Lemon Raspberry Bread.
 By using my handy-dandy gluten-free all-purpose flour mix, I was able to create a great tasting quick bread with an even greater texture.
 I really love quick breads.
 They’re really easy to make gluten-free with fabulous results.
 They’re also another great on-the-go breakfast for Adam.

 Bring this to your next brunch party or make it for your family.
-It will be a hit.
+It will be a hit!

 Raspberry Quick Bread

-- 1 2/3 C gluten-free all-purpose flour
+- 2 cups gluten-free all-purpose flour see notes

 - 1 tsp xanthan gum

-- 1 tsp baking powder
+- 2 teaspoons aluminum-free baking powder

 - 1/2 tsp fine sea salt